• Skip to primary navigation

 Storage Instructions

-This pumpkin pasta reheats well the next day!
+This pumpkin sage pasta reheats well the next day!
 Simply store in an airtight container in the refrigerator up to 3 days.

 To reheat, place in the microwave or on the stove over medium-low heat, stirring frequently.
 Add about 1 tablespoon of water or milk to the pasta to get the sauce to thin out, or more as needed.